 I love Italian cookies.
 My grandmother’s neighborhood in East Cambridge, Massachusetts had a fantastic Italian bakery, Royal Pastry Shop.
-Whenever we went to Grandma’s house, she would send out my Grandpa to get donuts, Italian cookies or Portuguese sweet bread.
-But the Italian cookies were always my favorite.
+Whenever we went to my grandparents, she would send my Grandpa out to get donuts, Italian cookies or Portuguese sweet bread.
+The Italian cookies were my favorite.

-Every few years, I bake a lot of Christmas cookies.
+Every few years, I go a bit crazy making way more Christmas cookies than we can eat or give away.
 Last year was one of those years.
 I made these delicious Italian fig cookies along with several others.
-They take some time since you have to make candied orange peel – unless you’re lucky enough to find high-quality peel in a store.
-Plus, there’s the rolling and cutting.
+I came up with this recipe by combining the best of two recipes from the Proud Italian Cook blog and one of my cookbooks by Nick Malgieri — the master Italian pastry cook and baker, in my opinion.
+The cookies take some time since you have to make candied orange peel – unless you’re lucky enough to find high-quality orange peel in a store.
+And then there’s the rolling and cutting.
 But, by gosh, they’re worth it.
 I made five different cookies last Christmas, and these were our favorites.

 Italian Fig Cookies – Cucidati